Greenfin17/AnythingButCreed/README.md

 # AnythingButCreed
-C# Console exercise using LINQ RemoveAll on a song list.
+C# Console exercise using LINQ query expression on a song list.